csvpath/csvpath/README.md

 To be clear, the purpose of `CsvPaths` is to apply multiple csvpaths per CSV file.
 Its breadth-first versions of the `collect()`, `fast_forward()`, and `next()` methods attempt to match each csvpath to each row of a CSV file before continuing to the next row.
 As you can imagine, for very large files this approach is a must.

-There are several ways to set up csvpath file references.
+There are several ways to set up CSV file references.
 Read <a href='https://github.com/dk107dk/csvpath/blob/main/docs/files.md'>more about managing CSV files</a>.

-You also have options for providing csvpaths.
+You also have important options for managing csvpaths.
 Read <a href='https://github.com/dk107dk/csvpath/blob/main/docs/paths.md'>about named csvpaths here</a>.

 This is a very basic programmatic use of CsvPath.